fishsciences/artemis_methods/methods/methods.md

 (mL).
 For mixed-effects models, we assume a random intercept term for each unique filter (FilterID).

-![Plot of experimental livecar data from two experiments at the Tracy Fish Collection Facility (TFCF) in the Central Valley Project (CVP), California, USA.
-These data were used to test different analysis techniques for environmental DNA (eDNA) survey data.
-Each point represents one technical replicate.
-The maximum number of Cq cycles attempted was 40.](analysis/figs/experimental_raw_data.png)

 Two different methods were used to compare model performance.
 First, the Pareto-Smoothed Leave-one-out Information Criteria was calculated for each model using the `loo` package in R [@loo].
 This metric